ERA-2022/PerSeO/README.md

 ### Optimizate
 Firstly, this option verify that the model exist using the ansys file or python file, in case of the software can't run the files, it will auto run trying to run successful repeatly, if this not result, the software will notify you of error and back to main menu.

-once verified that the model exists, the software will ask if you want graphic the reports, for this write 'Y' or 'N' in the console and press intro, the optimization will start the process creating particles (new dimensions), followed of the simulation in ANSYS of this designs exporting the reports that you need and drawing the graphics (in ../ID/figures/) if is the case for later read and calculate again the fitness function value, dimensions and new particles.This process will repeat for all iterations and particles until end.
+Once the model is verified, the software will ask if you want to graphic the reports.
+Write 'Y' or 'N' in the console and press the Intro.
+The optimization will start the process of creating the particles (new random dimensions), followed by the simulation of this design in ANSYS, exporting the reports previously request, and according to requirement drawing the graphics (saves it in ../ID/figures/).later, with the data reports the software will evaluate the fitness function and new particles dimensions.
+This process will repeat for all iterations and particles until the end.

 All data (for iteration) will save in the output.csv file in ../results/output.csv, here you will find the majority of informatión about the simulatión previously run as your ID, time to start and end, type, category, sub category, parameters of simulation, simulations result, best particles (globals and locals) beside the number of current iteration in this moment among others.
 ### Fitness function test